 REX pull mode will be configured on the Capsule server.

 Satellite Capsule configuration

 On the Capsule server, enable pull-based transport.

-satellite-installer --scenario capsule \ --foreman-proxy-plugin-remote-execution-script-mode pull-mqtt
+satellite-installer --foreman-proxy-plugin-remote-execution-script-mode pull-mqtt

 Open port 1883 to allow MQTT through the firewall.